operator130/my-portfolio-v2/README.md

 # My Web Development Portfolio

 Always a work in progress--My personal portfolio is a showcase of my journey as a web developer.
-Built with HTML, CSS, Bootstrap, and some JavaScript.
+Built with HTML, CSS, Bootstrap, and JavaScript.